nmaekawa/hx-provision/README.md

 # about sample images

 You will have to provide some images for this install to work.
 Say you have a bunch of jpg to use as sample.
-This will work with jpegs and non-tiled tiffs, but the file extension has to be `.jgp` and `.tif` respectively (loris requirement).
+This will work with jpegs and non-pyramidal tiffs, but the file extension has to be `.jgp` and `.tif` respectively (loris requirement).
 The provision playbooks expects the images to be a `.tar.gz` file, below is an example of gathering your sample images.
 Note that the